Bitexirtz/BaseProject/README.md

 | 4. | Create business logic | [Itm.Database.Services][4] | This is called by UI.
 Entities(DB) are mapped with Models(UI). |

+DO NOT USE: Will set User properties to NULL if property not exists in UserModel.
+Use instead: Mapper.Map(updates, user);

 [1]: Itm.Database.Entities/
 [2]: Itm.Database.Context/
 [3]: Itm.Database.Repositories/